Houston Texans fans on the sidewalk of Society Sports and Spirits in Denver, Colorado.

 - Texas Craft Dining – 7779 Lyles Lane, Concord, North Carolina.
 Telephone: (704) 510-0021.

-Your Input Wanted
+Your Input on Houston Texans Bars Wanted

-Please leave comments (pro or con) on these establishments if you have patronized them in the COMMENT box below.
+You can leave comments (pro or con) on these establishments if you have patronized them in the COMMENT box below.

 Also, please let me know if any of them have closed – or if Texan fans are no longer watching games at them.
 Your recommendations for other Texans hangouts will also be greatly appreciated!